digital-cargo/good-practice-truck-preadvice/README.md

     participant GHA ONE Record Server
     participant GHA TMS
     autonumber
-    Trucker TMS->>+Trucker ONE Record Server: CREATE the Pieces, Shipment, Waybill, TransportMeans (Truck), <br/> TransportOperator (Driver), and transportMovement to the destination<br/> location "FRA GHA Trucking Gate"
+    Trucker TMS->>+Trucker ONE Record Server: Create the Pieces, Shipment, Waybill, TransportMeans (Truck), <br/> TransportOperator (Driver), and transportMovement to the destination<br/> location "FRA GHA Trucking Gate"
-    Trucker TMS->>+Trucker ONE Record Server: CREATE the proposedTransportMovement to the destination<br/> location "FRA GHA Trucking Gate" and link them
+    Trucker TMS->>+Trucker ONE Record Server: Create the proposedTransportMovement to the destination<br/> location "FRA GHA Trucking Gate" and link them
     Trucker ONE Record Server->>+GHA ONE Record Server: Notification for the creation of the transportMovement <br/> with the location "FRA GHA Trucking Gate"
     GHA ONE Record Server->>+ Trucker ONE Record Server: GET ServiceRequest, proposedTransportMovement, transportMeans, <br/>transportOperator, Pieces, Shipment and Waybill
-    GHA ONE Record Server->>+GHA TMS: Retrieves assembled QDO-List GHA TMS->>+GHA ONE Record Server: CREATE QuickDropOff list as external reference incl. barcode GHA TMS->>+GHA ONE Record Server: CREATE TransportMovement 1 (Gate-Ramp1) and 2 (Ramp1-Ramp2)<br/> incl. externalRefence and trigger patch into TransportMeans from Trucker
+    GHA ONE Record Server->>+GHA TMS: Retrieves assembled QDO-List GHA TMS->>+GHA ONE Record Server: Create QuickDropOff list as external reference incl. barcode GHA TMS->>+GHA ONE Record Server: Create TransportMovement 1 (Gate-Ramp1) and 2 (Ramp1-Ramp2)<br/> incl. externalRefence and trigger patch into TransportMeans from Trucker
-    GHA ONE Record Server->>+Trucker ONE Record Server: CR the TransportMovements into the Pieces Trucker ONE Record Server->>+ Trucker TMS: Retrieves Slot offer Trucker TMS ->>+ Trucker ONE Record Server: Triggers accepting the slot Trucker ONE Record Server ->>+ GHA ONE Record Server: Executes CR to link the additional TransportMovements GHA TMS->>+GHA ONE Record Server: Updates the TransportMovement with actual timestamps
+    GHA ONE Record Server->>+Trucker ONE Record Server: Change Request the TransportMovements into the Pieces Trucker ONE Record Server->>+ Trucker TMS: Retrieve Slot offer Trucker TMS ->>+ Trucker ONE Record Server: Triggers accepting the slot Trucker ONE Record Server ->>+ GHA ONE Record Server: Execute Change Request to link the additional TransportMovements GHA TMS->>+GHA ONE Record Server: Update the TransportMovement with actual timestamps
 ```

 ### Business Process (Using the Service-Concept)